Page 1: Biography

 Nga Puhi leader, politician

-This biography, written by Freda Rankin Kawharu, was first published in the Dictionary of New Zealand Biography, vol 2, 1993.
+This biography, written by Freda Rankin Kawharu, was first published in the Dictionary of New Zealand Biography in 1993.

 Hone Heke Ngapua was born at Kaikohe, according to family information on 6 June 1869, the first of 12 children of Niurangi Puriri and Hone Ngapua.
 A direct descendant of Rahiri, he was connected to the major tribes of the north, but was most closely affiliated to Nga Puhi through Ngati Rahiri, Ngai Tawake, Ngati Tautahi, Te Matarahurahu and Te Uri-o-Hua.
 Through his mother he was also of Ngati Kahu, Te Aitanga-a-Mahaki and Ngati Kahungunu.
 Hone Heke was named after his granduncle Hone Heke Pokai, who, after the signing of the Treaty of Waitangi, had led the opposition to the government to draw attention to their broken promises.
 Generally, he chose not to use his father's personal name of Ngapua.